Suffering in a Fractured World: Why Hardship Doesn’t Mean Abandonment

 Where the Fracture Began

 The story of suffering does not begin with personal failure, bad luck, or random cruelty.
 It begins in the Garden, when fellowship with God was fractured and the world shifted under humanity’s feet.
-What had been whole became strained, and what had been life-giving became laborious.
+What had been whole became strained, and what had been ordered became marked by decay and death, not as arbitrary punishments but as the consequences of broken communion with God (Genesis 3:16-19).
+The ground itself was affected.
+Work became heavy.
+Relationships became tense.
+Creation no longer operated in seamless harmony.

 That fracture did not disappear with time.
 It echoes through every generation.